Mutassim Gaddafi: Possible successor

 Mutassim Gaddafi lived in Egypt for several years after allegedly attempting to take control of Libya from his father.
 During his exile, his father ordered the disbandment of his 77th Tank Battalion and created the 32nd Reinforced Brigade (better known as Khamis Brigade) in its place.
 Mutassim's return led to a reconciliation with his father and a high-ranking position as National Security Advisor of Libya.
 After his return, Mutassim requested $1.2 billion from the chairman of Libya's National Oil Corporation in order to re-create a "military/security unit" to rival the Khamis Brigade, ran by his younger brother Khamis Gaddafi.

-In 2005, Mutassim was involved in an armed confrontation with his half-brother Muhammad over control of a bottling plant Coca-Cola had opened in Libya in Libya.
+In 2005, Mutassim was involved in an armed confrontation with his half-brother Muhammad over control of a bottling plant Coca-Cola had opened in Libya.

 In 2009, a story linking Mutassim Gaddafi to the death of Ibn al-Shaykh al-Libi was published in the Libyan newspaper Oea with permission from his brother Saif al-Islam.